-Our comment: "We are excited about Jennifer’s experience and happy for her success.
+We're excited about Jennifer’s experience and happy for her success (see below).
 She has had extraordinary positive results using our recommendations as described in The Natural Diet Solution for PCOS and Infertility.

 It is important to keep in mind that every individual woman will have her own very personal story.
 Most women use the diet and exercise program for two to three months before establishing certain and regular ovulatory cycles.
-Some women may require a special consultation with a naturopathic doctor for additional custom prescribed herbal and vitamin/mineral supplementation, in order to achieve regular menstrual cycles.
+Some may require a special consultation with a naturopathic doctor or other health professional for additional custom-prescribed herbal and vitamin/mineral supplementation, in order to achieve regular menstrual cycles.

 Every woman should give herself about 12 months with careful attention to the guidelines in this e-book to fully restore her system, to recover from whatever has contributed to her infertility, in order to enjoy optimal health for a wonderful pregnancy and a healthy baby.